cockroachdb/docs/cockroachcloud/create-your-cluster.md

 This page walks you through the process of creating a CockroachCloud cluster.

-{{site.data.alerts.callout_info}}
+{{site.data.alerts.callout_success}}
-To create and connect to a 30-day free CockroachCloud cluster and run your first query, see the [Quickstart guide](quickstart.html).
+To create and connect to a 30-day free CockroachCloud cluster and run your first query, see the [Quickstart](quickstart.html).
 {{site.data.alerts.end}}

 ## Before you begin